-be a manned submersible pilot or observer, having completed a minimum of 15 operational dives, ii) be an ROV pilot or observer having completed a minimum of 100 logged hours of underwater inspection work experience as pilot or observer, have a qualification in a relevant engineering or science subject which should not be less than HNC level or equivalent and a minimum of 12 months subsea engineering related work, including a minimum of 60 days spent at an offshore site, iv) be a current or previously approved CSWIP 3.1U or 3.2U Diver Inspector who has held such certification for a minimum of three years, with a minimum of 100 logged hours of underwater inspection work, v) be a surface NDT Practitioner, certified under ISO 9712 in ultrasonic testing, magnetic particle or penetrant testing or equivalent approval accepted by the CSWIP In-Service Inspection Management Committee, who has a minimum of three years documented experience in the application of NDT methods related to offshore facilities and to have spent a minimum of 30 days at an offshore work site gaining familiarity with underwater inspection techniques.
+i) Be a manned submersible pilot or observer, having completed a minimum of 15 operational dives.

+ii) Be an ROV pilot or observer having completed a minimum of 720 logged hours of underwater inspection work experience as pilot or observer.

+iii) Have a qualification in a relevant engineering or science subject which should not be less than HNC level or equivalent and a minimum of 60 days inspection related work at a Remote Operating Centre or offshore.

+iv) Be a current or previously approved CSWIP 3.1U or 3.2U Diver Inspector who has held such certification for a minimum of three years, with a minimum of 100 logged hours of underwater inspection work.

+v) Be a surface NDT Practitioner, certified under ISO 9712 in ultrasonic testing, magnetic particle or penetrant testing or equivalent approval accepted by the CSWIP In-Service Inspection Management Committee, who has a minimum of three years documented experience in the application of NDT methods related to offshore facilities and to have spent a minimum of 30 days at an offshore work site gaining familiarity with underwater inspection techniques.